Orika Africa

 Tanzania Wildlife Safari

 Tanzania is East Africa's largest country and one of its most rigorously protected: 38% of its territory is set aside as national park, game reserve or conservation area, overseen by Tanzania National Parks.
-The Serengeti sustains the year-round movement of 2.5 million wildebeest, zebra and gazelle tracing ancient rain-following circuits across the plains — a circuit that crosses north into Kenya's Maasai Mara between July and October.
+The Serengeti sustains the year-round movement of immense herds of wildebeest, zebra and gazelle tracing ancient rain-following circuits across the plains, crossing north into Kenya's Maasai Mara between July and October.
 Ngorongoro Crater holds more Big Five per square kilometre than anywhere else on the continent.
 South of the northern circuit, Ruaha and Nyerere open up a different Tanzania entirely: vast, barely visited, and home to lion prides, wild dogs and elephant herds that move through the bush with almost no one watching.
 A short flight offshore, Zanzibar adds white-sand beaches and warm Indian Ocean water to complete one of Africa's most rounded itineraries.
 For a full picture of the region, Tanzania pairs naturally with Kenya on an extended East Africa circuit.

-The Serengeti sustains 2.5 million wildebeest, zebra and gazelle year-round.
-Calving season (Jan to Mar) brings over 8,000 births a day to the southern plains
+The Serengeti sustains immense herds of wildebeest, zebra and gazelle year-round.
+Calving season (Jan to Mar) fills the southern plains with newborns

 Ngorongoro Crater holds Africa's highest concentration of Big Five within a single enclosed ecosystem, including one of the continent's last black rhino populations